 This category determines whether the system will stop if an error is detected during power up.
-The default setting is All, But Keyboard (BIOS default, Setup default).
+The default setting is All Errors (BIOS default, Setup default).

-, stem boot will not stop for any errors detected. stem boot will stop whenever the BIOS detects a non-f atal error.
+No Errors The sys tem boot will not stop for any errors detected.
+All Errors The sys tem boot will stop whenever the BIOS detects a non-fa atal error.
 All, But Keyboard The system boot will not stop for a keyboard error; it will stop for all other errors.

-All, But Diskette The system boot will not stop for a disk error; it will stop for all other errors.
-All, But Disk/Key The system boot will not stop for a disk or keyboard error: it will stop for all other errors.
+The system boot will not stop for a disk error; it will stop for all other errors.

+All, But Disk/Key The system boot will not stop for a disk or keyboard error; it will stop for all other errors.